Aburi Botanical Gardens

 This delicate and beautifully-crafted botanical garden is nestled in the foothills of the Akwapim range.
 Guests of more romantic leanings will be amazed by the multiplicity of the garden’s flora shapes, fragrances and colors.

 Boabeng-Fiema is a village which prides over the safest haven for monkeys in Ghana.
 This is why it is a sanctuary.
 The Mona and Colobus monkeys though in the wild can be seen in their numbers any time of the day walking among the people in the village

 From Ada Foah to Beyin lie many pristine beaches, abundantly fringed with coconut trees.
 Enjoy the soft, warm sand and waves rolling from the Gulf of Guinea.
 Ghana’s beaches provide abundant sunshine, sand and unequalled privacy serving as an escape from the stresses and pressures of city life.

 Kakum National Park

 The Kakum National Park in the Central Region harbours a diversity of wildlife; bird species, a variety of butterflies and plants.
 Though the wildlife is not readily visible, the park is an initiative to conserve biodiversity.
-Its most popular attraction is Africa’s first and only Canopy Walkway.
+Its most popular attraction is Africa’s first Canopy Walkway.

 The world’s largest man-made lake is in Ghana.
 A cruise on the lake unveils the beautiful surrounding panorama.